IkChristine/Binary-Classification-of-Cardiovascular-Disease-and-Cancer-Cells-Using-AWS-AutoGluon/README.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>
-**Correlation matrix to look at the relationship between all the features.**
+**Correlation matrix to look at the relationship between all the features**
 - There is a strong positive correlation of 0.45 between glucose and cholesterol levels.
 - There is also a strong positive correlation of 0.50 between gender and height.